SamuelLarkin/LizzyConversion/TightlyPackedTries.md

 Memory requirements on the server are fairly small in this mode of operation since the tightly-packed models are quite compact.
 The construction of these models requires a good amount of memory, as the whole model has to be stored in memory during the conversion process from the text representations, but their use does not require much memory.
 On a multi-core system serving many request in parallel, the memory footprint of each process is further reduced because the memory is shared between all processes using the same models.

-Such a server setting is exactly what is implemented in the PortageLiveManual!PortageLive system, which is now run-time server and  demonstration platform we use for PORTAGE shared.
+Such a server setting is exactly what is implemented in the [PortageLive](PortageLiveManual.md) system, which is now run-time server and  demonstration platform we use for PORTAGE shared.

 ### File structure